phdabel/RMASBench/README.md

 RMASBench: Multi-Agent Coordination Benchmark
 =============================================

-This is the main repository of the RMASBench benchmarking tool.
+This is a secondary repository of the RMASBench benchmarking tool.
+It was forked from the original [RMASBench repository](https://github.com/RMASBench/RMASBench.git) in order to develop the FGMD model.
 There's actually no code in this repository, but it contains git submodules of all necessary software to run the platform and all available algorithms.

 Requirements
 ------------